bloominstituteoftechnology/Data-Structures/Data_Structures_Questions.md

 - Runtime is O(n) because we have to iterate through the list to find the item to delete.

     a.
 Compare the runtime of the doubly linked list's `delete` method with the worst-case runtime of the JS `Array.splice` method.
 Which method generally performs better?
-    -- Runtime of Array.splice is O(n), so both perform the same.
+    -- Runtime of Array.splice is O(n) because items have to be shifted for new items to be added, so both perform the same.